Tips to Correct Errors and Omissions in California Family Court

 The Request should clearly state the mistake to be corrected by the amendment, the status of the case (i.e. whether the responding party has been served with the first amended petition), whether the responding party objects to the amendment, and what (if any) prejudice is likely to result to the responding party if the pleading is amended.
 The proposed amended pleading must also be attached to the Request.

-The outline, above, provides only broad pointers for amending pleadings in divorce matters.
-If you have specific questions for a divorce attorney about the statutory scheme governing divorce pleadings, contact a skilled California family law attorney to help guide you through the process.
-Our attorneys have litigated family law cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
-Call the experienced family law attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
+This article provides only broad pointers for amending pleadings in divorce matters.
+If you have specific questions for a divorce attorney about the statutory scheme governing divorce pleadings, call the experienced family law attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.